Printingium/SB2040/README.md

 - Solder your fans and LED's to the face plate board.

 - If you are using the Omron probe, plug it in before screwing the board to the tool head.
+It's an impossible fit otherwise.

 ## Now onto the fun stuff: